kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 <button id="getTextFile">Load the text file</button>
 <div id="textTarget"></div>
 {% endprism %}
-Add a new button tag with an id of "getTextFile" directly above `<div id="textTarget">`.
+We added a new button tag with an id of "getTextFile" directly above `<div id="textTarget">`.
 Clicking on this button will load the contents of a text file inside the div tag.
 {% prism javascript %}
 // sample06/scripts.js
 // Pass a parameter to loadFile and refer to it in getInfo.open()